qc316/slate/source/includes/_errors.md

 503 | Service Unavailable, please try again later or contact us.

 <aside class="notice">
-If you received a 401 error code, you just have to log in again to get a valid JWT
+If you received a 401 error code, you just have to log in again to get a new valid JWT
 </aside>